Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Somewhere around 1240, the first convents were founded in Europe.
 Even King Louis, the 9th of France, returning from a Crusade (1254), brought some Carmelites back to Europe, thus promoting their expansion.

-This is only the beginning, and you can find the full historical overview at carmelholylanddco.org
+It is only the beginning, and you can find the complete historical overview at carmelholylanddco.org

 The current church and convent were then built following the project and with the supervision of the Discalced Carmelite brother Giovanni Battista Cassini, who was an expert architect.
 The works started in 1836.